pyinvoke/invoke/sites/docs/concepts/configuration.rst

     - ``tasks.dedupe`` controls :ref:`deduping` and defaults to ``True``.
 It
       can also be overridden at runtime via :option:`--no-dedupe`.
     - ``tasks.auto_dashes`` controls whether task and collection names have underscores turned to dashes on the CLI.
-Default: ``False``.
+Default: ``True``.
 See also :ref:`dashes-vs-underscores`.
     - ``tasks.collection_name`` controls the Python import name sought out by :ref:`collection discovery <collection-discovery>`, and defaults to